 The majority of our Maths lessons involve practical number work.
 This includes counting forward and back to and from 100, recognising and forming numbers, identifying one more and one less to 100 and beginning to add and take away increasingly difficult numbers.
 You can support your child by including these activities in your everyday routine.
 For example, counting steps to school, recognising numbers at the supermarket or even taking away peas at the dinner table!

-This year, both classes will be sending home a class teddy with a writing book – please encourage your child to have a go at writing in the book themselves.
+This year, both classes will begin the year by sending home a class teddy with a writing book – please encourage your child to have a go at writing in the book themselves.

 When your child is writing at home, please encourage them to form their letters correctly and use finger spaces, full stops and capital letters.